aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/transparency-effects/add-transparent-image-to-postscript-ps/_index.md

 }
 ```

+> **Pro tip:** To make the image 50 % transparent, pass `128` instead of `255`.

 ## Step 8: Write Graphics Restore and Close Page

-Conclude the graphics operations, restore the graphics state, and close the current page.
+After drawing, restore the previous graphics state and close the page to finalize the content.

 ```csharp
 document.WriteGraphicsRestore();